Funding opportunity

 The programme will undergo a mid-term review and a final evaluation, in years three and seven respectively.
 The centre will be assigned a UKRI-appointed project officer who will actively manage the successful centre investment.

 Due to the collaborative nature of this award, we are looking for a few high-quality bids for funding.
-Therefore, applicants can be named investigators in a maximum of two applications but named as project lead on only one application.
+Therefore, you can be named investigators in a maximum of two applications but named as project lead on only one application.
 UKRI reserve the right to reject applications which do not meet the requirements of the funding opportunity.

 Duration